whitneyburton/portfolios/students/1708-back/B-Lauren-Billngton/20171108-b-lauren-billington-m1.md

 I set out to learn as much as I could.
 I think I was successful with learning, and I also hope that I learned enough to move on to the next mod.

 What did you struggle most with this module?
 What did you learn from that struggle?
 Honestly, I struggled most with social relationships and some other emotional problems.
-I guess I've learned that my fears about what others think of my takes up a lot of my cognitive resources and I need to address it while I'm a student so that I can be successful here and successful in a workplace.
+I guess I've learned that my fears about what others think of me takes up a lot of my cognitive resources and I need to address it while I'm a student so that I can be successful here and successful again in a workplace.
+During the next Inning, I'm going to try and meet with my therapist on a weekly or biweekly basis so that I can try and deal with my issues as they arise.

 ## Projects